BaraSedih11/SpamClassifier/README.md

 ## Contents

-- `SpamClassifier.ipynb`: Jupyter Notebook containing the implementation of polynomial regression using Python.
+- `Bayesian_Inference.ipynb`: Jupyter Notebook containing the implementation of polynomial regression using Python.
 - `README.md`: This file providing an overview of the repository.